 Informal assignments will consist of classwork and homework assignments that will be completed individually or in groups depending on the assignment.
-Some will be submitted in class via spiral notebooks and others will be submitted via Canvas.
+They will be submitted via Canvas

-Please note that no late work will be accepted on the informal writing assignments.
-That being said, I am always glad to talk to you regarding your circumstances before assignments are due, so that we can discuss my recommended plan of action.
+Please note that no late work will be accepted on the informal writing assignments once the assignment locks.
+That being said, I am always glad to talk to you regarding your circumstances, before assignments are due, so that we can discuss my recommended plan of action.